 Last up we have the four wheel drive Polaris Ranger, for getting around the property.
 Kids love riding in the back.

 Besides all the vehicular toys, the farm has other fun things to ride on.
 Here is the zipline, a real engineering masterpiece.
 The Ranger is attached to a pulley system, which pulls the seated rider up to the top of the line in the woods.
-The rider releases the catch, and zips down the line until he almost reaches to end, which is mounted to a large tree.
+The rider releases the catch, and zips down the line until he almost reaches the end, which is mounted to a large tree.
 Bungees catch the rider, though, and spring him back to the starting point (low point) in the line.

 Here is a first-person video of the zipline.
 The zipline system is very solidly designed and constructed.
 Boyd has a refinement or two that he comes up with just about every year.
 I would bet that this is the longest, fastest zipline installed at a private residence in the country.